electric-sql/pglite/docs/docs/sync.md

 There is a full example you can run locally in the [GitHub repository](https://github.com/electric-sql/pglite/tree/main/packages/pglite-sync/example).

+## electricSync API
+The `electricSync` plugin can be given some configuration options to allow customization of the sync process.

+- `metadataSchema?: string`<br>
+  The name of the Postgres schema that the shape metadata tables will be part of, defaults to `"electric"`.

+- `debug?: boolean`<br>
+  Enable debug logging, defaults to `false`.

 ## syncShapeToTable API

 The `syncShapeToTable` is a relatively thin wrapper around the Electric [ShapeStream API](https://next.electric-sql.com/api/clients/typescript#shapestream) designed to do the minimal required to sync a shape _into_ a table.

 It takes the following options as an object:

+- `shape: ShapeStreamOptions`<br>
+  The shape stream specification to sync, described by [`ShapeStreamOptions`](#shapestreamoptions).

 - `table: string`<br>
   The name of the table to sync into.